 - Use a laminate roller to ensure all air pockets are removed between the panel and the wall and to ensure a good bond between the panel and the wall.
 Start in the top corner of the panel away from the leading edge.
-Begin rolling down and out towards the panel edge. - Adhesive residue may make panels appear stained and will collect dirt.
-Remove any adhesive residue upon completion of the job.
-To remove latex-based adhesive, clean with a non-abrasive cotton cloth and warm water.
-If necessary, use a mild, non-abrasive detergent.
-For best results, change water and cleaning rags frequently.
-For clean-up with solvent based adhesives, use mineral spirits or acetone to remove residue.
+Begin rolling down and out towards the panel edge without a molding.
+(Figure 5) - Adhesive residue may make panels appear stained and will collect dirt.
+Remove any For best results, change water and cleaning rags frequently.
+For clean-up with solvent based adhesives, use mineral spirits or acetone to remove residue (Figure 6).